 The class is structured around the weekly face to face meeting.
 Students can anticipate having about 3-4 hours of homework each week.
 Five weekly assignments are posted that build on what was presented in class, preparing the student for the upcoming meeting.
 In class, students can anticipate needing to ask and answer questions based on the weekly assignments.
 Language structure is provided to guide the interaction in class.
-The units last 3-4 weeks with an assessment project/test at the end of each unit.
+The units last 5-7 weeks are built around AP themes.
 In addition to regular weekly assignments, students keep a weekly written journal.

 Who should enroll?